-The old logo of a red and sky-blue Atlanta Dream script with a basketball flying out of it is gone.
-Replacing it is a crest that’s more reminiscent of a soccer club than a basketball team, but it is definitely sharp.
+The old logo, featuring a red and sky-blue Atlanta Dream script with a basketball flying out of it, is gone.
+Replacing its crest that’s more reminiscent of a soccer club than a basketball team, but it's sharp.
+The logo is predominantly black, with accents of red, sky blue, gray, and white.

 According to the team, the elements inside the logo represent icons that relate to the team’s home city of Atlanta.

 “The rising phoenix symbolizes the city’s rise from the ashes of the Civil War to become a world city,” the team explained in a press release.
 “The shooting star ties the Dream back to its roots… Finally, the basketball represents the game we pour everything we have into each day.”
-The red color – that the team calls Dream Red – is a unifying color of Atlanta’s professional sports teams.
+The red color, which the team calls Dream Red, is a unifying color among Atlanta’s professional sports teams.

-A new series of alternate logos also comes with the new mark.
-One alternate logo is the same crest but only with the text “Dream” and without “Atlanta.”
-A modified crest with an “A” in it is another alternate logo, along with a block-letter “ATL” in Dream Red, with a sky-blue star above the “L.”
+A new series of alternative logos also accompanies the new mark.
+One alternative logo is the same crest, but with only the text “Dream” and without “Atlanta.”
+A modified crest featuring an “A” is another alternative logo, accompanied by a block-letter “ATL” in Dream Red, with a sky-blue star above the “L.”

 “The Atlanta Dream’s new brand reflects our strong heritage as a city and a team, while looking toward the future,” Atlanta Dream President and General Manager Chris Sienko said in the press release.
 “Our team worked closely with (designer) David Tann to reflect the strength of diversity, talent, and athleticism that all Dream fans and the City of Atlanta can be proud to wear.”

 The Dream is coming off a disappointing 8-26 record in 2019, but the club has had some success in its brief history.
-They reached the Eastern Conference Finals as recently as 2018 under current head coach Nicki Collen, and the Dream qualified for the WNBA Finals three times in a four-year span from 2010 to 2013, with players like Lindsey Harding, Erika de Souza, and Coco Miller leading the way.
-Unfortunately for Atlanta, they were swept each time they reached the finals – twice by Minnesota Lynx and once by Seattle Storm.
+They reached the Eastern Conference Finals as recently as 2018 under current head coach Nicki Collen, and the Dream qualified for the WNBA Finals three times in four years from 2010 to 2013, with players like Lindsey Harding, Erika de Souza, and Coco Miller leading the way.
+Unfortunately for Atlanta, they were swept each time they reached the finals, twice by the Minnesota Lynx and once by the Seattle Storm.

 See the Atlanta Dream logo history and team history.